zudello/zudello-knowledge-base/Knowledge Base/6 Relationship management/Managing customer records.md

 ## Managing customer records

-Before making any customer changes, ensure that your business allows editing of customers within Zudello.
-If not, you will need to make your changes directly within your ERP.
+Before making any customer changes, ensure that your business allows for the editing of customers within Zudello.
+If not, you must make changes directly within your ERP.

 If you are unsure of your business's rules around maintaining customer records, please contact your organisation administrator.